Enquire

 Itinerary

-Day 1 - Arrive in Nuuk and private transfer to accommodation
+Day 1 - Arrive in Nuuk and then boat transfer to your private camp

-You will be greeted at the tiny airport and escorted to your accommodation.
-Here you will have time to freshen up before the safety briefing and equipment run down.
+You will be greeted at the tiny airport and escorted to the cultural centre for lunch.
 At the same time, the guides will brief you about the days ahead and any weather adjustments.

 Meals